amorychambers/ci-ms4-django/README.md

 cart/views.py - No errors listed

 checkout/views.py - No errors listed
+checkout/webhook_handler.py - One error listed: lines 82 and 83 are 80 characters long.
+As these are over PEP8 guidelines by only one character and are due to longer variable names, I have decided that any changes might decrease readability. checkout/webhooks.py - One error listed: line 44 is over 80 characters long.
+Left unchanged for similar readability reasons as this is due to a long variable name taken from Stripe

+contact/views.py - No errors listed

+posts/views.py No errors listed
 ### Accessibility

 Validated with the WAVE Web Accessibility Evaluation Tools